wmaduro/clean-architecture-study/README.md

 ### Decoupling

 ![alt text](https://raw.githubusercontent.com/wmaduro/clean-architecture-study/master-sync/md-files/the-problem.svg)

-The main problem was separated into smaller "services" to establish concise and clear boundaries.

 **File Parser Service**
 - Responsibility: Process the file content and parse the lines to a list of hand's objects.